c172p-team/c172p/README.md

 This aircraft was modified and updated in a joint effort by the following people:

-* (onox): programming, bug tracking, general organisation, git knowledge
+* onox: programming, bug tracking, general organisation, git knowledge

-* Juan Vera del Campo (ludomotico): programming, 3D modeling, bug tracking, general organisation
+* ludomotico: programming, 3D modeling, bug tracking, general organisation

 * Gilberto Agostinho (gsagostinho): texturing, sounds, bug tracking, testing

-* (thevirtualfer): 3D modeling and texturing
+* thevirtualfer: 3D modeling and texturing

 * Wayne Bragg (wlbragg): effects - damage, rain/fog/ice, internal/external shadows, bushkit (Special thanks to Thorsten Renk for all the work involved in giving us the base for these effects)